 1) What does the “Time Value of Money” mean or capture?

-Most students agree that what $10, today, will buy will be more than what $10 will buy in 5 years in the future.
-Similarly, they also agree $10 would have got them a lot more 5 years ago than what it will get them today.
+Most students agree that what $10 will buy you today will be more than what $10 will buy in 5 years in the future.
+Similarly, they also agree that $10 would have gotten them a lot more 5 years ago than it will today.
 Since they agree that this is true, I tell them that they have understood the time value of money concept!
-This is exactly what the time value of money concept in finance is trying to show.
-As time flows the value of money declines.
+This is exactly what the concept of the time value of money in finance captures: As time flows, the value of money declines.

 2) Why does the Value of Money Decline?